 Originally posted 2017-01-17 09:40:05.

-Over the last few decades, particularly in schools and academia, strong masculine role models have been suppressed in favour of emasculated ones.
-This, today, has led to a situation where the majority of teachers, outside the hard sciences, engineering and maths, are either women or emasculated, effeminate men.
+Over the last few decades, particularly in schools and academia, strong masculine role models have been suppressed in favour of super-emasculated men.
+This, today, has led to a situation where the majority of teachers, outside the hard sciences, engineering and maths, are either women or effeminate super-emasculated men.

 In other parts of the world, this is a hundred times worse.
 It is obvious that academia in the US and, increasingly, elsewhere, has been infected by an anti-male social cancer which insists that everything male is bad and everything female is not just better, but so much better that maleness itself must be destroyed.